versus-systems/nook_book/README.md

 - Step 18: Update Release Files
 - Step 19: Finish Infrastructure Setup
 - Step 20: Use Terraform Output for Hosts
+- Step 21: Setup Libcluster

+## Guide specific values that need to be changed

+- "name" variable near the top of "config/releases.exs"
+- hosts: array in the libcluster config in "config/releases.exs"
+- "name" default value at the top of "infrastructure/main.tf"